-The City of Bellingham manages the amount of water stored in Lake Whatcom in order to ensure that an adequate supply of drinking water is available throughout the year.
-A control dam at the head of Whatcom Creek, (the only stream flowing out of Lake Whatcom), provides a mechanism for managing the surface level of the lake and therefore the amount of water stored in the lake.
+The City of Bellingham manages the amount of water stored in the Lake Whatcom Reservoir in order to ensure that an adequate supply of drinking water is available throughout the year.
+A control dam at the head of Whatcom Creek, (the only stream flowing out of the Lake Whatcom Reservoir), provides a mechanism for managing the surface level of the lake and therefore the amount of water stored in the lake.
 Four primary factors influence the city’s lake level management strategy.

 The maximum surface elevation of the lake was set by a court order in the 1960’s.
 When the lake reaches the court-set maximum surface elevation, the city must open the gates on the control dam and spill as much water as possible to avoid flooding lakeside properties.